 When I said yes to the interim African American Studies role, I didn’t have guarantees, but I was quietly answering those three questions.
 The work clearly benefited others and the program; it also expanded my relationships and gave me an inside view of the university that later made launching my research institute far smoother.
 And I could do it without simmering resentment, from a genuine desire to serve and learn.

 The grad student did the same.
-Her unpaid project solved a real problem for her dream organization, built her experience and leadership story, and she could approach it with a whole heart because she was clear on her boundaries and her goal (learning and a strong recommendation).
+Her unpaid project tackled a real issue for her dream organization.
+It built her experience and leadership story.
+She approached it fully, as she was clear on her boundaries and her goal: to learn and earn a strong recommendation.

-Neither of us knew in advance that these yeses would “pay off,” but both passed the Strategic Yes Test—and both planted seeds that grew into unexpected opportunities.
+We didn't know these yeses would “pay off,” but both passed the Strategic Yes Test.
+Then we planted seeds that led to unexpected opportunities.

 Take a quiet moment to look at your week through the lens of the three questions: